xiaoli321/Predict_Recessions/README.md

 ## Instructions on using this model ##

 1. Download the dataset for the model.
-2. Save the source code and open it in R.
+2. Save the `source_code.R` file and open it in R.
 3. Save the path where the dataset is stored in R e.g. `path <- "C:/Users/..."` .
 4. Create a vector in R with all the G7 countries you are interested in e.g. `countries <- c("CAN", "USA", "UK")` .
 5. Use the `plotAll` function to plot the probability of recession graphs e.g. `plotAll(countries, path)` .